nasdda/TeachMe/README.md

 # TeachMe
 Practice Project

-Practiced the skills I learned about JavaFX, SceneBuilder, and JDK 8 to create a project.
+Practiced the skills I learned regarding JavaFX, SceneBuilder, and JDK 8 to create a project.
 Also practiced using IO and NIO - only works for windows system since default directory is set to be created in C drive.

 To run the jar, open command prompt and type :